curkovicf/instagrammer/libs/web/auth/util/README.md

-# web-shell-ui
+# web-auth-util

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test web-shell-ui` to execute the unit tests.
+Run `nx test web-auth-util` to execute the unit tests.